CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 7. If you have not already opened it, open the **FAIAD.pbix** located in the **C:\FAIAD\Reports** folder of your lab environment.

 8. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
-As you have noticed in the earlier lab, queries in the left panel are organized by data source.
+The power Query window opens.
+As you have noticed in the earlier lab, queries in the left panel are organized by the data source.

-9. Power Query window opens.
+9. The Power Query window opens.
 From the left panel, under the SharepointData folder **select People** query.

 10. **Right click** and select **Copy**.